ydroal/holbertonschool-printf/README.md

-# Holberton School Printf

-This repository stores my printf projects I did at the Holberton school.
+# Project - C - printf

+Re-create of the printf function.
+This is a group project.

 ## Requirements
-All files were compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+* All files were compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+* This code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl

+## GitHub
+There should be one project repository per group.

+## Compilation
+$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

 ## Projects
 * [holbertonschool-printf](https://github.com/ydroal/holbertonschool-printf)